 Mr. Abondolo, also the Music Academy’s Double Bass Faculty Artist, works closely with the Academy’s administration on the development and implementation of the MERIT program.
 Mr. Abondolo is an internationally recognized double bass soloist and chamber musician, and was appointed principal double bass of the Los Angeles Chamber Orchestra during the 2011-12 season.
 He made his debut at age 14 with the Los Angeles Philharmonic and in 1983 became the first double bassist to win first place in the International Competition for Musical Performers in Geneva, Switzerland.
 He has since appeared with orchestras and in recital throughout the United States and Europe.
 He has been principal double bassist for many film composers including John Williams, Hans Zimmer, Thomas Newman, and Alan Silvestri.
 He has been on the faculties of UCSB and USC, and currently teaches at Azusa Pacific University.
 He joined the Music Academy faculty in 1990, after attending as a fellow in 1987 and 1988.

-A full-scholarship program, MERIT is supported by Patricia and Larry Durham, Connie Frank and Evan Thompson, The Cheeryble Foundation, The Johnson Ohana Charitable Foundation, and The Henry E. and Lola Monroe Foundation.
+A full-scholarship program, MERIT is supported by Patricia and Larry Durham, Connie Frank and Evan Thompson, The Cheeryble Foundation, The Johnson Ohana Charitable Foundation, The Henry E. and Lola Monroe Foundation, the Elizabeth Firth Wade Foundation, and Goldman Sachs.